doates625/CppUtil/README.md

 # CppUtil
-Namespace 'CppUtil' of common useful C++ functions
+Collection of commonly-used C++ functions
 Written by Dan Oates (WPI Class of 2020)